Catalonia, Spain’s Nationalism Problem

 In the post-Civil War era, Spain’s problem with regional nationalism seemed dominated by Basque separatists.
-Yet, as recent events show, Barcelona is now the epicentre of the biggest issue facing the Madrid government – an issue with deep historical roots.
+Now Barcelona is the epicentre of the independence movement – one with deep historical roots.

 Andrew Dowling | Published 11 Oct 2017